Millett Hall: Seating

 The arena's official capacity is listed as 9,200, Portable bleachers are installed at the north end of the court for the main student section.
 The south end of the court is reserved for the Pep Band and for the Red Alert student section.

 The majority of the seating is located on the sides of the court.
 These are divided up into an upper and lower bowl.
 The seats in the lower bowl are a red fabric material, while the upper bowl are a brown color.
 A large video scoreboard hangs from the center of the arena with statistics.

 One of the main complaints with the arena is that the fans are too far away from the action.
 The arena was built for multi-purpose use and not for athletics.
 Unlike many of the other arenas in the Mid-American Conference, fans are not on top of the court at Millett.
 Miami head coach Charlie Coles reflected on this in an interview with the Columbus Dispatch in 2007.
 "When you play at Millett the fans are so far away, and that has affected our student crowd."
 He added, "They don't feel like they can be an influence, and young people today like to be an influence.
 You can't get that momentum.
-We have to get a large crowd to have an impact of the home arena."
+We have to get a large crowd to have an impact on the home arena."

 Men's basketball

-Millett Hall is in its 39th season as the home of RedHawk men's basketball.
-Over the last 38 years, Miami has compiled a 361–113 record at Millett Hall, a winning percentage of .762.
-Since the start of the 1993-94 season, the RedHawks are 139–31 (.818) at Millett.
 Banners hang from the catwalks recognizing Miami's NCAA and NIT tournament appearances.
 Banners also hang recognizing Miami's 21 Mid-American Conference regular season championships, the first in 1952 and most recently in 2005.
 There are five retired jerseys at Millett Hall.
 They include: Ron Harper (34), Wayne Embry (23), Dick Walls (44), Darrell Hedric (86), and Wally Szczerbiak (32).
 Harper's jersey was the first to be retired, during halftime of his final home game in 1986.
+On May 18, 2021, Miami unveiled a statue honoring Wayne Embry, which depicts him shooting his signature hook shot, and declaring the day to be "Wayne Embry Day".